Ritigala: Ruins of the ancient monastery of Ritigala

 The ruins of Ritigala monastery are located on the eastern side of the mountain at the foot of the gorge which separates the main peak from the northern ridge of the range.
 The ruins cover an area of 24 ha.
 The monastery precinct begins at the office of the on-site branch of Department of Archeology of Sri Lanka close to the foot of the reservoir named Banda Pokuna.
 The ancient man-made reservoir is a feat of engineering with a bund of polygonal plan completing a circumference of 366 meters.
 The construction of the reservoir is credited to King Pandukabhaya (437 -367 BC).
 The reservoir possibly served a ritual bathing purpose, with visitors bathing there before entering the monastery.

 The order of ritual bathing tank, ruins of entrance complex and a pedestrian path seem to indicate devotees in large numbers visiting the monastery.
-The procession is similar to that of Kataragama where pilgrims begins with a cleansing bath at Kataragama Manik river and end with an offering to the God Skanda, the benevolent Hindu deity of Kataragama at the main shrine.

 The edge of the reservoir is followed in a clockwise direction to arrive at the other bank, and cross the bed of the stream feeding the reservoir.
 The steep steps here onwards lead up to a beautifully constructed pavement, a stone path 1.5 meters wide that meander upwards through the forest, linking the major buildings of the monastery.
 The stone cut path is laid with interlocking four-sided slabs of hewn stone.
 Three large circular platforms at intervals along the pavement allow for rest.